 It's hard to make collections work.
 The best stories work as individual gems, but putting them together in a book is its own challenge.
 Are there story collections that you return to regularly?
 Ones that work particularly well?

-Oh, so manyLike You'd Understand, Anyway” by Jim ShepardLike Life by Lorrie Moore, Reasons to Live by Amy Hempel, and Escapes by Joy Williams.
-And After the Quake by Murakami is another huge touchstone.
+Oh, so many: Like You'd Understand, Anyway,” by Jim Shepard (Knopf, 2007); Like Life, by Lorrie Moore (Knopf, 1990); Reasons to Live, by Amy Hempel (Knopf, 1985); and Escapes, by Joy Williams (Atlantic Monthly Press, 1990).
+And After the Quake, by Murakami (Knopf, 2002), is another huge touchstone.
 I think it's his best book, in fact.

 I agree: that's my favorite Murakami.
 I like that book better than his novels.
 I hadn’t really thought about it before, but your fictional worlds can be compared to Murakami’s.

-I am also wild for Battleborn.
+I am also wild for Battleborn (Riverhead, 2012).

 Oh, man, Battleborn blew me away.
 Claire Vaye Watkins is so good.
 And so is Karen Russell.
 And Jamie Quatro.
 And Ramona Ausubel.
 And Lauren Groff.
 I love seeing all these young women writing such amazing stories.
 And you, of course.

 Oh yes!
 I am a massive Karen Russell fan.
-Edward P. Jones.
 Alice Munro, of course.
 All the amazing women you mentioned.
 The list is just endless.
 I love your stories, though I think you've said they take you a long time?

 I write first drafts really quickly, but then have to mull over them for a long time, to figure out what they're really about.
 And then I revise so much.
-It usually takes me 3 years between a first draft and a finished draft of a 20-page story.
+It usually takes me three years between a first draft and a finished draft of a twenty-page story.
 That is too slow!